Cover of Twilight of the Idols / The Anti-Christ / Ecce Homo

 GBM Assessment (Score: 8.5/10)

-Twilight of the Idols, The Anti-Christ, and Ecce Homo represent Friedrich Nietzsche's late masterworks, composed in a burst of extraordinary creative intensity during his final productive year.
+Twilight of the Idols, The Anti-Christ, and Ecce Homo represent Friedrich Nietzsche's late masterworks, composed in a burst of remarkable creative intensity during his final productive year.
 Twilight of the Idols, subtitled "How One Philosophizes with a Hammer," systematically dismantles the cherished assumptions of Western thought; The Anti-Christ mounts a full-scale assault on Christianity as a religion of weakness and resentment; and Ecce Homo provides a unique intellectual autobiography in which Nietzsche reviews his own body of work with characteristic audacity and self-awareness.

 All three works were written in 1888, Nietzsche's final year of productive activity before his mental collapse in Turin in January 1889.
 Twilight of the Idols was the last work Nietzsche himself prepared for publication, while Ecce Homo and The Anti-Christ were published posthumously.
 Together, these late works represent the culmination of Nietzsche's philosophical project, synthesizing and sharpening the themes that had occupied him throughout his career.